 Relationship Between Speed, Time & Distance

 - Speed = Distance/Time – This tells us how slow or fast an object moves.
-It describes distance travelled divided by the time taken to cover the distance.
+It describes the distance travelled divided by the time taken to cover the distance.

 - Speed is directly Proportional to Distance and Inversely proportional to Time, Hence,